Pyt-logo

 Malay_Heritage_Centre_bc5888d4e4.jpg

-Kampong Glam highlights Singapore’s Malay and Islamic heritage, anchored by the iconic Sultan Mosque.
+Kampong Glam highlights Singapore’s Malay and Islamic heritage.
 Nearby, Haji Lane blends tradition with trend, offering indie boutiques, street art, and stylish cafes.
 This vibrant mix of culture and creativity makes the district one of Singapore’s most unique and fascinating areas to explore.
+The Sultan Mosque (Masjid Sultan) on North Bridge Road is the heart of Kampong Glam, and its stunning golden dome alone is worth the visit.
+Entry is free for non-Muslim visitors outside prayer times.
+Dress modestly, and sarongs are available at the entrance.

 Modern Attractions and Iconic Architecture